cortex-lab/phy/design/merge-workflow-feedback-plan.md

   `test_merge_lifecycle.py`, `phy/gui/tests/test_widgets.py`,
   `phy/cluster/views/tests/test_correlogram.py`, `phy/apps/tests/test_base.py`.

-## Proposed behavior and decisions to settle
+## Approved behavior

-Use these as implementation proposals, not claims of previously agreed behavior.
-Resolve ambiguities from current user guidance and repository context; seek user input only where a material product decision remains unresolved.
+These decisions were approved during implementation.

 1. Keep Ctrl+left-click for Normal-mode multi-(de)selection.
-Prefer ordinary
-   right-click for transfer, as requested.
-Audit plot navigation and context-menu handling before binding it; preserve stationary-click versus drag behavior.
-   Decide whether Ctrl+right-click remains an alias or retains deselection.
+Ordinary right-click
+   transfers; Ctrl+right-click is not a compatibility alias.
+Stationary plot clicks transfer and drags do not.
 2. Define primary role as Cluster selection in Normal mode and staged Merge membership in Merge mode.
 Transfer the clicked cluster between that role and Similarity.
 A plot click targets the row cluster, including off-diagonal cells.
-   Unselected table rows need an explicit policy: existing Merge transfers can stage an unselected Similarity candidate, which adds effective membership.
+   Unselected table rows transfer directly without a preliminary left-click.
 3. Allow reference transfer when another primary cluster remains.
 Promote the next remaining primary cluster deterministically, retain the old reference in Similarity, and recompute similarity against the new reference.
-Default proposal: reject transfer of the last primary cluster with clear feedback; cancellation remains the explicit way to leave Merge mode.
+Reject transfer of the last primary cluster with clear feedback; cancellation remains the explicit way to leave Merge mode.
 4. Preserve the blue-reference invariant.
 Existing promotion swaps the promoted cluster's palette slot with slot zero.
 Reuse a documented policy for transfers